solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/setup.md

 ### Node.js

-Please run all CLI tooling with Node version 18 or greater.
+Please run all CLI tooling with Node version 18 to 21.
+Latest known compatibility is Node `v21.7.3`.

 ```shell
 corepack enable